November 30, 2010

 July 27, 2010

 Americans have known for some time that the war in Afghanistan was not going well, and many have suspected that the situation there was much worse than the administration has been willing to publicly acknowledge.
-But the unauthorized release this week of some 90,000 classified military documents by the whistle-blower website WikiLeaks — and their publication and analysis in The New York Times and two European newspapers — offers, for the first time, an excruciatingly detailed view of the difficulties the U.S. is facing against a formidable and determined adversary that is stronger today than at any time since the 2001 invasion that toppled the Taliban.
+But the unauthorized release this week of some 90,000 classified military documents by the whistle-blower website WikiLeaks — and their publication in The New York Times and two European newspapers — offers, for the first time, an excruciatingly detailed view of the difficulties the U.S. is facing against a formidable and determined adversary that is stronger today than at any time since the 2001 invasion that toppled the Taliban.